Ranj247/sportsporium_v1/README.md

  - All templates of this project have been built with the responsive framework Bootstrap 4.6 and also used targeted media queries to make this project responsive on all screen sizes.

 ## NAVIGATION BAR
-This project has two navigation bars present on large screens and folded into the dropdownlist on small devices:
+This project has two navigation bars present on large screens and folded into the drop-down list on small devices:
 1. Main navigation bar:
 - Logo  `Sportsporium` navigates user to home page.
 - `Search bar` allows any user using keywords to search for products by name, word, category.